 - Post-launch optimization based on real user data

-- Ongoing monitoring to catch issues before they impact revenue
+- Ongoing monitoring to catch issues before they hit revenue

-Six months after starting the project, the new headless site went live.
+Six months after starting, the new headless site went live.
 The results were immediate.

 The Numbers That Matter